krobbi/clac/README.md

 expr_call    = expr_primary, { tuple } ;
 expr_primary = "(", expr, ")" | "{", sequence, "}" | Number | Ident ;
 ```

+A program that follows the grammar will be successfully parsed, but this does
+not guarantee that the program is valid.

 # Credits
 * Infix parser based on